 As a result of this fear, many companies and manufacturers use another way of numbering or labelling to avoid the number.
 Often hotels and tall buildings have no room thirteen and no thirteenth floor, and restaurants never seat thirteen guests at a single table.

-In America Ozzie Guillén, manager of the 2005 World Series Champions the Chicago White Sox, has worn the number throughout his baseball career and basketball player, Yao Ming, wore it in the 2008 Olympics in Beijing.
+In America Ozzie Guillén, manager of the 2005 World Series Champions, the Chicago White Sox, wore the number throughout his baseball career and basketball player Yao Ming, wore it in the 2008 Olympics in Beijing.

-Country singer, Taylor Swift, is known for her lucky number which is thirteen.
+Country singer, Taylor Swift, is known for her lucky number, which is thirteen.
 She was born on the 13th of December, thirteen is printed on her perfume, and she even writes thirteen on her body before going on stage each time she performs.

-The Italians also consider thirteen to be a lucky number, although in Campania the expression ‘tredici’ (meaning thirteen) is said as an oath when somebody considers their luck to have turned for the worse.
+The Italians also consider thirteen to be a lucky number.
+Although in Campania, the expression ‘tredici’ (meaning thirteen) is said as an oath when somebody considers their luck to have turned for the worse.